-Spin-outs companies are created within another organisation, which can be a firm, an academic institution or a research institute.
-They are a spread-out mechanism to transfer applied scientific knowledge to society and are subjected to a constant developing legal framework.
+Spinouts companies are created within another organisation, which can be a firm, an academic institution or a research institute.
+They are a spread-out mechanism to transfer applied scientific knowledge to society and are submitted to the changing legal framework.

 - Business startups:

-Startups are also coming from innovative business ideas, but they are not created inside an institution.
-They are knowledge-intensive and created to exploit new technologies, products, processes or services in the market.
-The aim is to exploit a market niche with great potential, although also limited in time, but in a more agile, innovative and independent way.
+Startups are also coming from innovative business ideas, but they are not created inside of an institution.
+They are knowledge-intensive and due to exploiting new technologies, products, processes or services in the market.
+The goal is to exploit a market niche, although also limited in time, but in a more agile, innovative and independent way.

 Conditions and requirements for Spin-out creation

 The identification and protection of an intellectual property asset is the basis for a company worth forming.
 The main issues that should be controlled are briefly described here:

 - To have control of the technology with commercial potential.
 It should be mature enough (with high TRL) and a proven business opportunity in the market.

 - To commit with leadership within the entrepreneurial project with a devoted and multidisciplinary team, both should combine technological development with business management.
 This is a strategic issue for investors.

 - To develop a novel, competitive and feasible business model based on the product or service.

 - To efficiently protect scientific knowledge as a source of competitive advantages and intangible assets, as suggested by the Intellectual Property Guide for Startups recently developed by WIPO.

 - To develop a novel, solid and reasonable business strategy to access the market.

 - To develop a parallel networking strategy for the integration of the future company in the innovation ecosystem.

 These strategic factors guide the technology-based company development stages.
 It requires an intense effort of strategic intelligence to market, key players and the business understanding.

 The conventional business plan for the conception of technology companies is in constant development and the globalization of scientific knowledge is an increasingly complex, changing and volatile environment.
 This implies agile and flexible tools application to allow business proposals with guarantees of survival and sustainability.
 The most useful entrepreneur tools are: